archway-network/archway-docs/docs/create/getting-started/setup.md

 Ok!
 ```
 :::note
-If you migrate between networks by answering `y` or `yes` and following the additional migration questions, your previous deployments history and script customisations will remain in tact.
+If you migrate between networks by answering `y` or `yes` and following the additional migration questions, your previous deployments history and script customization will remain in tact.
 :::